FlashFire574/JLR_Robotic_Charger/README.md

 # Autonomous-Vehicle-Charging-System
--Problem statement by Jaguar Land Rover in Inter-IIT Tech Meet 11.0.
+- Problem statement by Jaguar Land Rover in Inter-IIT Tech Meet 11.0.

 - With the rise of EVs.
 Devising a system that can automatically detect the vehicle's charging port and plug the socket into the charging port is one step to advancing EV infrastructure.